onigoetz/imagecache/docs/slim.md

-# Installing imagecache with Slim Framework
+# Imagecache with Slim Framework

 ## Composer